6 Creative Hobbies Like Sewing: Diamond Painting and 5 Others

 Diamond Art Club® kits come with extra sparkly rhinestones known as “drills,” an adhesive, self-flattening canvas, plus all the tools needed to complete the project.
 The tarpaulin canvas is pre-printed with symbols in a grid-like pattern, showing you exactly what color drill to place in each spot.
 While you’re working on the project up close, it may look a bit random.
 But when you are finished, you will have an incredible piece of art that reveals a magnificent image or landscape when viewed from a distance.

 Diamond art painting can be good for your mental health, too.
 It allows you to decompress, relax your mind and take a break from whatever work assignments, school projects or stressful tasks you are currently stressed about.
 Plus, it’s a fun hobby that can involve friends and family.
 With a large enough canvas, you can work on one end of the design while a buddy or sibling works on the other side.
 Just make sure to order extra drill pens, so everyone has the right tools to partake in the fun.

 Once finished, you’ll have a lovely work of art that will last a lifetime.
 With sewing, many people enjoy having a blanket, sweater or pair of mittens to show the work they have done or even gift it to a friend.
-Diamond art painting is similar in that accord.
+Diamond art painting is quite similar in that regard.
 Simply frame your finished piece to give to another enthusiastic arts ‘n’ crafter, or hang it up in your bedroom, living room or workspace to cherish forever.